zacscott/twostop/README.md

 ### Process

-A RAW image file can be processed like so
+Process a RAW image file and output to a JPG.

 ```
 $ ./twostop.py process images/test.nef images/test2.nef --expcomp=1.25
 ```

-This will produce a JPG image at `images/test.jpg`.
+This will produce JPG images at `images/test.jpg` and `images/test2.jpg`.

 #### Args